AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-54739-product-stock-status-not-applied-for-related-product-rules.md

 feature: Products
 role: Admin, Developer
 ---
-# ACSD-54739: *[!UICONTROL Product stock]* status not applied for *[!UICONTROL Related Product Rules]*.
+# ACSD-54739: *[!UICONTROL Product stock]* status not applied for *[!UICONTROL Related Product Rules]*

-The ACSD-54739 patch fixes the issue where the *[!UICONTROL Product stock]* status is not applied for *[!UICONTROL FRelated Product Rules]*.
+The ACSD-54739 patch fixes the issue where the *[!UICONTROL Product stock]* status is not applied for *[!UICONTROL Related Product Rules]*.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.43 is installed.
 The patch ID is ACSD-54739.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions